List of small modular reactor designs: Traveling Wave Reactor (TWR): United States

 The TWR from Intellectual Ventures' TerraPower team is another innovative reactor design.
 It is based on the idea of a fission chain reaction moving through a core in a "wave".
 The idea is that the slow breeding and burning of fuel would move through the core for 50 to 100 years without needing to be stopped, so long as plenty of fertile ^{238}U is supplied.
 The only enriched ^{235}U required would be a thin layer to start the chain reaction.
 So far, the reactor only exists in theory, the only testing done with computer simulations.
 A large reactor concept has been designed, but the small modular design is still being conceptualized.

+VOYGR: United States

+NuScale Power is the only SMR manufacturer currently licensed by the NRC.
+The license cover the reactor rated at 50MW.
+NuScale has since developed an updated design with a power rating of 77MW.

+NuScale's VOYGR SMR plant is a "modular" system designed to easily scale from small to medium commercial applications.
+The VOYGR relies on light water and works individually or in concert as teams of up to 12 modules.
+In its latest iteration, the maximum output for one module is 77 MWe.
+As a 12-module system, the VOYGR delivers up to 924 MWe.
+Plant refueling is required once every 12 years.
+NuScale is credited with the invention of the SMR, along with researchers at Oregon State University.

-Westinghouse SMR
+Westinghouse SMR and AP300

 The Westinghouse SMR design is a scaled down version of the AP1000 reactor, designed to generate 225 MWe.
 After losing a second time in December 2013 for funding through the U.S. Department of Energy's SMR commercialization program, and citing "no customers" for SMR technology, Westinghouse announced in January 2014 that it is backing off from further development of the company's SMR.
 Westinghouse staff devoted to SMR development was "reprioritized" to the company's AP1000.

+On 4 May 2023 Westinghouse announced the AP300, which is a 300 MWe, single-loop pressurized water reactor based on the AP1000.
+Design certification is anticipated by 2027, followed by site specific licensing and construction on the first unit toward the end of the decade.